kiba/Writings/fac/chp20_survival.md

 # Chapter Twenty: Survival

-Sergeant Jaune Arc never thought beyond getting Beacon Academy and becoming a huntsmen before he was found cheating.
-He just wanted to be the guy who save people, someone who matters.
-He knew better now not to buy in all that glory.
+Sergeant Jaune Arc once tried to cheat his way into Beacon Academy so that he can become a huntsman, but he never thought much about what it would actually entrails.
+He wanted to save people, to be someone who matters.
+Of course, the sergeant knew better what to expect now.
 A huntsman frequently ended up missing, never coming back to his or her loved ones.

 Instead of dying at the initiation ritual, Arc lived two more years into the future, became a real soldier, and got promoted up through the rank as the military expanded.
-He now patrolled with his squad and a couple of huntsmen-in-training from Beacon.
-He was grateful with the force addition.
+He now patrolled with his squad and a couple of huntsmen-in-training from Beacon Academy.
+He was grateful for the force addition.
 They might take all the glory, but they reduce the risk of everyone dying as well.

-Today was a simple search and destroy mission deep inside an old growth forest, a measure to temporarily reduce the population of Grimm until new fortification and construction can be fully established.
-Then, the economy here will be able to support a population and churn out its own machines, establishing a stronger claim on this land, and pushing out against the forces of darkness.
+Today was a simple search and destroy mission deep inside an old growth forest, a measure to temporarily reduce the population of Grimm until new fortifications can be fully established.
+Then, the economy here will be able to support a population and churn out its own machines, establishing a stronger claim on this land, pushing away the force of darkness.

 "Hey!
 Team JNPR!
 Don't wonder too far away from the protective parameter!"
 Arc warned over the radio.